Managing Domino compute resources¶

 Quota state timeout¶

-- Value: Number of seconds an execution pod that cannot be assigned due to user quota limitations will wait for resources to become available before timing out.
+- Value: Number of seconds an execution pod that cannot be assigned due to execution quota limitations will wait for resources to become available before timing out.
 Default is 24 * 60 * 60 (24 hours).